TomasKrin/doctorAppointmentApp/README.md

         "person": Name Lastname
-        "date": Date of the appointment in "yyyy-MM-dd" format "start": Start time of the appointment in "HH:mm" format "end": The end time is automatically calculated in the frontend as one hour after the "start" time in "HH:mm" format.
+        "date": Date of the appointment in "yyyy-MM-dd" format "start": Start time of the appointment in "HH:mm" format "end": The end time is automatically calculated in the frontend as one hour after the "start" time in "HH:mm" format, to imitate the doctor work hours.